msawant060/AWS-CSA/Elastic Load Balancing/Introduction.md

    - So again a single ALB is enough to handle this for you.

 ### 3. Network Load Balancer (NLB)
-   - This load balancer is specially designed for TCP/IP traffic.
+   - This load balancer is specially designed for TCP traffic.
-   - This load balancer operates at the Network layer of the OSI model, hence the name.
+   - A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
    - Suppose your company’s website is running on four m4-xlarge instances and you are using an ALB to distribute the traffic among         them.
    - Now your company launched a new product today which got viral and your website starts to get millions of requests per second.
    - In this case, the ALB may not be able to handle the sudden spike in traffic.
    - This is where the NLB really shines.
 It has the capability to handle a sudden spike in traffic since it works at the connection         level.
    - It also provides support for static IPs.